Best Portable Chargers and Power Banks 2026: 16 Compared

 Summary

-The portable charger market in 2026 is defined by USB-C Power Delivery dominance, with PD 3.1 enabling outputs up to 140W+ from pocket-friendly devices.
+The portable charger market in Q2 2026 is defined by USB-C Power Delivery dominance, Qi2.2 wireless charging at 25W for iPhone, and the first wave of semi-solid-state batteries arriving in consumer models.
 The best overall power bank is the Anker 737 PowerCore 24K (~$160), which delivers 140W bidirectional charging through two USB-C ports and can charge a MacBook Pro to 50% in 38 minutes.
-For budget buyers, the INIU 10000mAh (~$16) remains the best-selling portable charger on Amazon with 22.5W fast charging in a remarkably slim package. [src1, src2, src3]
+For budget buyers, the INIU Pocket Rocket P50 (~$33) is the compact champion, packing 45W fast charging into the world's smallest 10,000mAh form factor at just 160g. [src1, src2, src8]

 ModelPriceCapacityMax OutputPortsWeightBest ForBuy